Emil Freireich, a pioneer of chemotherapy and a ‘towering figure in oncology,’ dies at 93

 “You cannot imagine how horrible it was,” he told the Chronicle.
 “These were 3-, 4-, 5-year-old kids bleeding to death, bleeding out of their ears, eyes, nose, skin and bowels, bleeding internally, vomiting blood.
 It was a parent’s greatest horror.”

 Before he could attack the cancer itself, Dr. Freireich had to devise a way of preventing his patients from hemorrhaging.
 Shuttling from bedside to the laboratory and back, he determined that his leukemia patients lacked sufficient platelets, the disk-shaped components of blood that facilitate clotting.
-To persuade doubting colleagues, he mixed healthy platelets from his own blood with blood samples of his patients and demonstrated the effect.
+To persuade skeptical colleagues, he mixed healthy platelets from his own blood with blood samples of his patients and demonstrated the effect.

 Further complicating the matter were the limitations of platelets found in donated blood, which degrade after 48 hours — long before it was often transfused.
 “Because blood bank protocol demanded that the oldest blood be used first,” Dr. Freireich told an MD Anderson publication, “the children all along had been getting blood that was too dated to contain platelets.”

-Dr. Freireich was credited with patenting the first continuous-flow blood-cell separator, a tool used to remove platelets and other blood particles from donated blood.
+Dr. Freireich was credited with patenting the first continuous-flow blood-cell separator, a tool used to remove platelets and other particles from donated blood.

 His innovations in the use of chemotherapy proved even more revolutionary.
 He achieved them with colleagues including one whose name produced one of the more remarkable coincidences of nomenclature.
 Newly arrived at the National Cancer Institute, Emil Freireich (known to friends as “J”) found himself working side by side with the oncologist Emil Frei III (called Tom).